EPCCed/2021-01-14-archer2-developers-online/_episodes/04-submission.md

 ### Header section: `#SBATCH`

-As for most other scheduler systems, job submission scripts in Slurm consist of a header section with the shell specification and options to the submission command (`sbatch` in this case) followed by the body of the script that actually runs the commands you want.
+As with most other scheduler systems, job submission scripts in Slurm consist of a header section with the shell specification and options to the submission command (`sbatch` in this case) followed by the body of the script that actually runs the commands you want.
 In the header section, options to `sbatch` should be prepended with `#SBATCH`.

-Here is a simple example script that runs the `xthi` program, which shows process and thread placement, across two nodes.
+Here is a simple example script that runs the `xthi` program, which shows process and thread placement, Here we consider only MPI and assume there in no OpenMP involved.

+The intention is to run using two nodes (nodes will always be allocated on and exclusive basis) and use 128 MPI tasks per node (i.e., one per physical core).

 ```
 #!/bin/bash

+#SBATCH --partition=standard
+#SBATCH --qos=standard
-#SBATCH --job-name=my_mpi_job
+#SBATCH --time=00:02:00

 #SBATCH --nodes=2
 #SBATCH --ntasks-per-node=128

-#SBATCH --cpus-per-task=1
-#SBATCH --time=0:10:0
-#SBATCH --partition=standard
-#SBATCH --qos=standard
+#SBATCH --hint=nomultithread
-#SBATCH --account=ta004
+#SBATCH --distribution=block:cyclic

+# Load the default programming environment, and the xthi utility
+module load epcc-job-env
-module load xthi
+module load xthi/1.0

-export OMP_NUM_THREADS=1

 # srun to launch the executable
-srun --cpu-bind=cores xthi
+srun xthi
 ```
 {: .language-bash}

 The options shown here are:

+* `--partition=standard` - Submit to the standard set of nodes.
+* `--qos=standard` - Submit with the standard quality of service settings.
+* `--time=00:02:00` - Set wall clock time limit (here 2 minutes).
+* `--hint=nomultithread` - Base placement on 128 physical cores per node.
+* `--distribution=block:cyclic` - Set inter-node:intra-node MPI distribition.
+* `--nodes=2` - Request two nodes for this job
+* `--ntasks-per-node=128` - Use 128 parallel processes per node (MPI ranks)

+Other options include (there are many)
 * `--job-name=my_mpi_job` - Set the name for the job that will be displayed in Slurm output
-* `--nodes=2` - Select two nodes for this job
-* `--ntasks-per-node=128` - Set 128 parallel processes per node (usually corresponds to MPI ranks)
-* `--cpus-per-task=1` - Number of cores to allocate per parallel process
-* `--time=0:10:0` - Set 10 minutes maximum walltime for this job
-* `--partition=standard` - Submit to the standard set of nodes
-* `--qos=standard` - Submit with the standard quality of service settings.
 * `--account=t01` - Charge the job to the `t01` budget

 We will discuss the `srun` command further below.

 ### Submitting jobs using `sbatch`

 You use the `sbatch` command to submit job submission scripts to the scheduler.
 For example, if the above script was saved in a file called `test_job.slurm`, you would submit it with:

 ```
 auser@login01-nmn:~> sbatch test_job.slurm